ANTsX/ANTs/README.txt

 Atropos !  new tool for segmentation.

-Nick's N4 bias correction tool (publication on the way).
+Nick's N4 bias correction tool.

 Updates to buildtemplateparallel that allow parallel use on multicore machines.